PhD Scholarships

 Our PhD scholarships span a variety of disciplines.

-We have started to release details of funded PhD research projects available for 2024 entry.
+Read on for details of funded PhD research projects available for 2025 entry.

 Postgraduate research at the University of Hull